egkam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd
 6. Display the third line of the file iacta
 7. Create a file named \*\'Best School\'\*$\?\*\*\*\*\*:)
+8. Write into the file ls_cwd_content the result of the command ls -la